Romance Languages and Literatures

 Graduate Assistant, Romance and Arabic Languages and Literatures

-I am a graduate student pursuing a dual MA in French and Francophone Studies and Women's Gender and Sexuality Studies at the University of Cincinnati.
-I am also working as an instructor for an Intensive Basic French class.
+I am a graduate student pursuing a dual MA in French and Francophone Studies and Women's, Gender, and Sexuality Studies at the University of Cincinnati.
+I was also working as an instructor for Intensive Basic French classes and am now an instructor for a course in the department of Women's, Gender, and Sexuality Studies.

-My academic background encompasses a wide variety of research interests including law, languages and gender studies.
+My academic background encompasses a variety of research interests including law, languages and gender studies.

 Headshot of Jack Elizabeth Foley